learn-co-curriculum/python-p3-conditional-statements/README.md

 `try/except` keywords.
 We will also discuss how Python approaches `switch/case` statements.

-Make sure to code along with the Python examples in IRB to help get a feel for the syntax.
+Make sure to code along with the Python examples in the Python shell to help get a feel for the syntax.

 ***